pytomtoto/docs/content/os/v1.x/en/overview/_index.md

 ---
-title: Overview of RancherOS
+title: 概述
-shortTitle: RancherOS
+shortTitle: Rancher OS
 description: RancherOS is a simplified Linux distribution built from containers, for containers.
 These documents describe how to install and use RancherOS.
 weight: 1
 ---